The Blue BBVA Impact Challenge brings together young minds to solve problems through innovation and disruption.

 From a visual standpoint, the website needed to have the professional aesthetic of a bank, while appealing to a younger demographic.

-This was accomplished with the use of a clean aesthetic with bold fonts, bright colors and eye-catching imagery.
+This was accomplished through a minimal design that we then contrasted with bold fonts, bright colors and eye-catching imagery.

 We also made sure to keep the layouts as modular as possible, so that the site could quickly adapt to the different stages of the challenge.
 Blocks of content could easily be swapped out, without having to redesign everything.